This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Restriction Endonuclease & Phosphatases – 1”.

 Explanation: The cleavage is done within the polynucleotide chain and not at the ends.
 The enzyme which cuts the sequence at the ends is known as exonuclease.

-2. The restriction endonuclease is having a defence mechanism in bacterial system against foreign DNA such as viruses.
+2. The restriction endonuclease is having a defence mechanism in the bacterial system against foreign DNA such as viruses.
 But how it is able to protect its own DNA?

 a) By methylation of bacterial DNA by restriction enzyme